risset/unix-tools-go/README.md

 - has `-0` flag for usage with xargs (separate matches with null-separator)

 ### xargs
-- always executes commands in parallel, number of workers controlled by `-w` flag
 - has `-0` flag for usage with find (split input at null-separator)